-- \Tutorial contains the assets you need for the lessons in NetObjects Fusion Getting Started. - ◆ \User Sites contains all the sites you create.
+- ◆ \Tutorial contains the assets you need for the lessons in NetObjects Fusion Getting Started. - ◆ \User Sites contains all the sites you create.
 For each site, NetObjects Fusion automatically creates a subfolder within \User Sites to keep your projects organized.
 Each NetObjects Fusion site is saved with a .nod extension.
-The site folder also includes an \Assets folder where the assets originally included in the site template are saved, a \Preview folder where HTML sufficient for previewing but not for publishing is stored, and a \Backups folders where backup .nod files are saved.
+The site folder also includes an \Assets folder where the assets originally included in the site template are saved, a \Styles folder where all active SiteStyles associated with the .nod are located, a \Preview folder where HTML sufficient for previewing but not for publishing is stored, and a \Backups folder where backup .nod files are saved.
 After you publish the site, a \Local Publish folder is added.
 You can also save sites in other locations.